anmarkoulis/event-sourcing/docs/notes.md

 ---

-### Slide 9: CQRS: Separate Reading from Writing
+### Slide 8: Core Concepts: Commands
 **Key Points:**
-- Show the problem with traditional mixed models
+- Show commands as intent to change
-- Demonstrate the separation principle
+- Demonstrate the command pattern
+- Emphasize validation and idempotency
-- Connect to scalability concerns
+- Connect to CQRS separation
-- Set up the solution

 **Speaking Notes:**
-"Traditional systems mix everything together.
-Here's a typical UserService with update_user and get_user methods in the same class.
-The problem is that reads and writes have different requirements - reads need to be fast, writes need to be consistent.
-CQRS separates these concerns with different models for different purposes."
+"Commands represent the intent to change the system state.
+They express what we want to happen - like 'Create a new user account'.
+Commands can be validated before execution, are idempotent for safety, and serve as the entry point for all changes.
+This is the command side of CQRS."

 ---

-### Slide 10: CQRS: Commands vs Queries
+### Slide 9: Core Concepts: Queries
 **Key Points:**
-- Show the command side components
+- Show queries as intent to read
-- Show the query side components
+- Demonstrate the separation from commands
-- Emphasize the database separation
+- Emphasize read optimization
-- Connect to scalability benefits
+- Connect to CQRS separation

 **Speaking Notes:**
-"Here's how CQRS works in practice.
-On the command side, we have command handlers that process commands and call aggregates, aggregates that apply business logic and create events, an event store that persists events, and an event bus that publishes events.
-On the query side, we have query handlers that process queries, read models optimized for fast reads, and a separate database with no business logic.
-Different databases for different purposes."
+"Queries represent the intent to read data from the system.
+They're read-only, optimized for specific patterns, use separate models from commands, and are designed for fast retrieval.
+This is the query side of CQRS - completely separate from the command side."

 ---

-### Slide 11: The Complete Picture: How Everything Connects
+### Slide 10: Core Concepts: Aggregates
 **Key Points:**
-- Show end-to-end flow with real example using the diagram
+- Show aggregates as domain logic containers
-- Demonstrate how all components work together
+- Demonstrate business rule enforcement
-- Make it concrete and understandable
+- Emphasize state management and event creation
-- Set up for implementation section
+- Connect to consistency

 **Speaking Notes:**
-"Here's how everything connects in a real-world example.
-This diagram shows what happens when a user changes their email.
-We start with a PUT request to FastAPI, which creates a ChangeEmailCommand.
-The command handler loads the existing aggregate from the event store, reconstructs the state by applying previous events, validates business rules, and creates a UserEmailChanged event.
-This gets appended to the user's stream with version checking for concurrency control.
-The event is published to the event bus, which triggers a Celery task that updates the read model through a projection.
-Finally, when the user queries their data, they get the updated information.
-Every change flows through this pattern - it's the complete event sourcing and CQRS workflow in action."
+"Aggregates contain domain logic and apply business rules to create events.
+They enforce domain-specific validation like 'User email must be unique' and 'Cannot delete already deleted user'.
+When rules pass, they create events.
+When rules fail, they return errors.
+This ensures business invariants are maintained."

 ---

-## Section 3: Python Ecosystem Implementation

-### Slide 12: The Python Way: FastAPI + Celery
+### Slide 11: Core Concepts: Event Store
 **Key Points:**
-- Show the high-level architecture
+- Show event store as source of truth
-- Introduce Python tools
+- Demonstrate append-only nature
-- Emphasize the ecosystem's capabilities
+- Emphasize immutability and stream management
-- Set up for detailed implementation
+- Connect to optimistic concurrency

 **Speaking Notes:**
-"Now let's see how the Python ecosystem implements this architecture.
-We use FastAPI for the API surface, Celery for async task processing, PostgreSQL or EventStoreDB for the event store, and RabbitMQ or Kafka for the event bus.
-The Python ecosystem provides excellent tools for each component of this architecture."
+"The Event Store is the append-only storage for all events in the system.
+Here's a user's event stream: UserCreated, EmailChanged, UserDeleted.
+Operations are simple: store new events, read in order, never modify.
+Events are immutable - once written, they're permanent.
+This gives us optimistic concurrency control."

 ---

-### Slide 13: Mapping: Theory to Python Implementation
+### Slide 12: Core Concepts: Projections
 **Key Points:**
-- Show clear mapping between theory and implementation
+- Show projections as read model builders
-- Demonstrate Python's strengths
+- Demonstrate event-driven updates
-- Emphasize the ecosystem's maturity
+- Emphasize optimization and eventual consistency
-- Build confidence in the approach
+- Connect to performance

 **Speaking Notes:**
-"Here's how each theoretical concept maps to Python implementation.
-Events become Pydantic models with validation.
-Event streams become PostgreSQL tables with versioning.
-Aggregates become domain classes with apply methods.
-Command handlers use FastAPI dependency injection.
-The event store uses the repository pattern with async/await.
-Projections become Celery tasks with event handlers.
-And read models become optimized database views.
-The Python ecosystem provides excellent tools for each concept."
+"Projections build optimized read models from events for fast querying.
+When a UserCreated event happens, we create a user record.
+When EmailChanged happens, we update the email field.
+This gives us event-driven read model updates that are optimized for queries and eventually consistent."

 ---

+### Slide 13: How Everything Works Together
+**Key Points:**
+- Show end-to-end flow with the diagram
+- Demonstrate how all components work together
+- Make it concrete and understandable
+- Set up for implementation section

+**Speaking Notes:**
+"Here's how everything connects in a real-world example.
+This diagram shows the complete flow from command to projection.
+Each interaction follows this pattern - from command to projection.
+This is the complete event sourcing and CQRS workflow in action."

+---

+## Section 3: Python Ecosystem Implementation (10 minutes)

 ### Slide 14: FastAPI: The Command Interface
 **Key Points:**